uber-go/guide/style.md

 If you use a struct by pointer, then the mutex can be a non-pointer field.

-Unexported structs that use a mutex to protect fields of the struct should embed the mutex.
+Unexported structs that use a mutex to protect fields of the struct may embed the mutex.

 <table>